 If your car oversteers, the rear wheels are losing their traction.
 The rear of the car is beginning to slide out and is causing the front to turn into the corner excessively.
 If this continues, you will soon be facing the traffic that was following you.
 There is only one course to follow.
-Turn the steering wheel in the direction the car should travel, thereby increasing the radius of the turn and reducing slippage at the rear wheels.
+Turn the steering wheel (open the wheel) in the direction the car is oversteering, thereby increasing the radius of the turn and reducing slippage at the rear wheels.